 Men’s Wedding Attire By Venue

 If the dress code is unclear, your next best wardrobe cue is where the wedding takes place.
 Here, McNamara’s suggestions for men’s wedding attire according to venue:

 At minimum, think black tie optional, or go with a dark suit (navy, charcoal, black) and dark necktie.
 “It’s always better to be overdressed than underdressed,” says McNamara.

 When it comes to offbeat venues such as breweries and art galleries, “cocktail attire is perfect,” says McNamara.
 “Think cool plaids, cool textures, and different colors, such as rust and red.”

 If the ceremony is directly on the sand, you can likely go more casual.
 If it’s not, do a mix of cocktail and beach attire.
 “Wear a jacket and trousers, but they can be lighter colors or linen,” says McNamara.

 For a wedding in a more traditional institution, veer formal: dark colors, jacket and trousers, and definitely neckwear.
 “You can always take the tie off later on,” says McNamara.

 Cocktail or garden attire works here.
 The alfresco nature of the space makes it a touch more casual than a ballroom, but settings can vary widely in terms of formality, so be sure to do your research.
 Google past weddings that have occurred at the venue and make your decisions from there.

 2020 saw a surge in at-home weddings.
-While the trend was born out of necessity in the pandemic, it will likely stick around as an option for couples looking for a more intimate way to celebrate.
+And while the trend was born out of necessity, it will likely stick around as an option for couples looking for a more intimate way to celebrate.
 For a backyard wedding, McNamara recommends going with cocktail attire if you want to dress up, but otherwise sticking with the garden or casual dress code.